malikdreamy/Algo-Pro-Live/README.md

 Practicing your programming Algorithm Skills before a job interview, or just sharpening your skills in general.

 Motivations
 To better prepare myself for interview questions.
-This allows me to test my skills based on the difficulty level.
+This allows me to test my C++, Javascript and Python skills based on the difficulty level.
 Beginner, Intermeddiate, Diffcult or Very Difficult.

 License
 MIT